mee-nal/agent_name/README.md

 Before installing your agent onto the CLI, ensure that it is up and running.
 Refer to the official Documentation for the same.

+## Note

+This repo contains pretty much every file you need to build a basic agent and make it installable.
+I have also written guidelines inside a few files about what they do and how you can make them too, can go through them in case needed.